rahi-lab/LYN-track-and-trace/README.md

 To save the lineage tracing results, you can use the save lineage option under file menu on the top menu.
 This will save the lineage tracing results in a csv file with the same format as the input lineage tracing file.

+## notebooks and scripts to re-train models for your own data
+This repository provides the tools necessary to re-train the models for tracking and tracing on custom data.
+Below are the steps to follow for using the provided script.
+Ensure that you modify the paths and configurations to suit your environment and data.

+### tracking

+to re-train the model for tracking, you can use the following script: LYN-track-and-trace/src/scripts/run_train_tracking.sh.

+This script automates the process of:
+1. Setting up directories
+2. Preparing data
+3. Building cell and assignment graphs
+4. Training the model

+You will need to open this file in a text editor and update the following variables in the script to match your environment:
+- `PROJECT_DIR`: The root directory of your project.
+- `DATA_PATH`: Path to your input mask files (should be one `.h5` file per movie).
+- Conda environment: Update `conda activate yeazNoTF` with the name of your environment.
+- Paths for input segmentation files, output directories, and configuration files.
+- You can edit or make a new config file to refer to when running the script.
+It is located in LYN-track-and-trace/src/bread/config/.

+### lineage tracing
+to test or re-train the lineage tracing model, you can use the following notebooks:
+- LYN-track-and-trace/src/scripts/lineage_tracing_test_pipeline.ipynb
+- LYN-track-and-trace/src/scripts/lineage_tracing_train_pipeline.ipynb
+each of them have explanations and instructions on how to use them.